5.5 Employment Opportunities Related to Law

 Ethical Dilemas in Criminal Justice

-Question?
-How “fit” is “fit enough” when it comes to obtaining, and maintaining, employment in the legal profession?
+How “fit” is “fit enough” when it comes to obtaining and maintaining employment in the legal profession?
 Said another way, how ethical does an applicant have to be to achieve a personal history background sufficiently suitable to obtain employment in the legal career field?

-The individual state bar associations (e.g., Kentucky Bar Association, Washington State Bar Association) are empowered by the Supreme Court of their respective states with the responsibility/authority to license attorneys, limited-license legal technicians, and paralegals.
-Each state bar association sets its own requirements for obtaining a license for these positions, and each association determines the restrictions/limitations/prohibitions on becoming licensed.
-For each state, there exists a Fitness Board/Committee (see link below) whose job is to investigate applicants’ background/personal history to determine if they are suitable to serve as a licensed professional (see link for the background criteria investigated).
-Much like a background investigation for other jobs in the Criminal Justice System (police officer, corrections officer, probation/parole officer), these background (fitness) investigations are comprehensive.
-Fitness Board/Committee recommendations are not binding (the state Supreme Court makes the final decision); however, the recommendation carries considerable weight.
-In addition to making fitness for employment recommendations to the state Supreme Court, the state bar association also investigates and makes recommendations relating to professional misconduct and ethical violations of lawyers (“Florida Supreme Court,” 2024), prosecutors (Operle, 2023), and even judges (Trevas, 2023).
+The individual state bar associations are empowered by the supreme court of their respective states with the responsibility and authority to license attorneys, limited liability legal technicians, and paralegals.
+Each state bar association sets its own requirements for obtaining a license for these positions, and each association determines the limitations on becoming licensed.
+For each state, there exists a fitness board or committee whose job is to investigate applicants’ background to determine their suitability to serve as a licensed professional.
+Much like a background investigation for other jobs in the criminal justice system (police officer, corrections officer, probation officer, parole officer), these fitness investigations are comprehensive.
+While the fitness board or committee recommendations are not binding—the state supreme court makes the final decision—their recommendations carry considerable weight.
+In addition to making fitness for employment recommendations to the state supreme court, the state bar association also investigates and makes recommendations relating to professional misconduct and ethical violations of lawyers (Florida Supreme Court, 2024), prosecutors (Operle, 2023), and even judges (Trevas, 2023).

-Exercise: After reviewing the fitness standards and the assessment/evaluation process (see links below)…do you feel “fit” for obtaining employment in the legal career field?
+Exercise: After reviewing the fitness standards and the evaluation process (see link below), do you feel “fit” for obtaining employment in the legal career field?